-Proposal Submission Deadline: Presenters must complete and submit this form by March 11, 2019 to be considered for a Skill Building Session speaking opportunity at WCWI’s 29th Annual Employee Wellbeing Conference.
+Proposal Submission Deadline: Presenters must complete and submit this form by March 18, 2019 (extended from March 11) to be considered for a Skill Building Session speaking opportunity at WCWI’s 29th Annual Employee Wellbeing Conference.

 Conference Location: Kalahari Resort & Convention Center,1305 Kalahari Drive, Wisconsin Dells, WI 53965

 Conference Description: WCWI’s Annual Conference regularly attracts over 550 attendees who are looking for ideas and strategies that can be readily applied at their organizations to enhance employee wellbeing.
 Each year, WCWI strives to bring the best thought leaders and expert content to the event.
 We strategically design the agenda to be filled with thought-provoking keynotes, leading-edge Skill Building Sessions, and networking with like-minded professionals.

 Conference Audience: Over 550 attendees include representatives from employers throughout the state of Wisconsin, the northern Midwest, and nation-wide health and wellness providers.
 The attendees may be senior leaders, human resources directors, employee benefits managers, wellness managers, wellness team members, brokers, wellness service providers, wellness consultants, and vendors.

 WCWI uses the following criteria to review each submission and make selections for Skill Building Session speakers: